Lesterpaintstheworld/terminal-velocity/research/redaction_report.md

 ## Objective for Redaction Agent
 1. **Action Statement**
    - Analyze the `demande.md` file to identify and redact any sensitive information related to economic frameworks and character interactions, ensuring compliance with privacy regulations.
+   - **Redaction Status**: All sensitive information has been successfully redacted to ensure compliance with privacy regulations.
+   - **Dependencies**: Ensure access to the database of sensitive data types for reference during the redaction process.

 ### Source Files
 - **File to Analyze**: `demande.md`